WELCOME TO THE WEST! Grand Teton and nearby Jackson, WY, give people an AMAZING feel for the American West.

 - Through Lander & the Wind River mountains (gorgeous)

-- Through Pinedale, Wyoming, the home of of the Mountain Man Museum.
+- Through Pinedale, Wyoming, the home of the Mountain Man Museum.

 From the South